ga4gh/vrs/schema/vrs/def/SequenceReference.rst

       - string
       - 0..1
       - The interpretation of the character codes referred to by the refget accession, where "aa" specifies an amino acid character set, and "na" specifies a nucleic acid character set.
+   *  - circular
+      - boolean
+      - 0..1
+      - A boolean indicating whether a sequence is circular (true) or linear (false).